henryvo117/nlp-non-deep/nlp2/README.md

 ### Short description of the project

 - The project's goal is to evaluate a semantic search with and without nearest neighbours approximation based on the Mean Average Precision and runtime

+## Lab 08

+### Short description of the project

+- The project's goal is to analyze dataset and the pretrained model RoBERTa's performance, the project also shows how to properly annotate the dataset and how to evaluate the inter-annotator agreement using Fleiss Kappa